sekaycee/simple_shell/README.md

-# Simple Shell - Josh
+# Simple Shell - Posh

 This is a simple UNIX command interpreter based on bash and sh

 ## Overview

-**Josh** is a sh-compatible command language interpreter that executes commands read from the standard input or from a file
+**Posh** is a sh-compatible command language interpreter that executes commands read from the standard input or from a file

 ### Invocation

-Usage: **Josh**
+Usage: **Posh**
-Josh is started with the standard input connected to the terminal.
+Posh is started with the standard input connected to the terminal.
 To start, compile all .c located in this repository by using this command:
 ```
-gcc -Wall -Werror -Wextra -pedantic *.c -o josh
+gcc -Wall -Werror -Wextra -pedantic *.c -o posh
-./josh
+./posh
 ```

-**Josh** is allowed to be invoked interactively and non-interactively.
-If **josh** is invoked with standard input not connected to a terminal, it reads and executes received commands in order.
+**Posh** is allowed to be invoked interactively and non-interactively.
+If **posh** is invoked with standard input not connected to a terminal, it reads and executes received commands in order.

 Example:
 ```
-$ echo "echo 'best school'" | ./josh
+$ echo "echo 'best school'" | ./posh
 'best school'
 $
 ```

-When **josh** is invoked with standard input connected to a terminal (determined by isatty(3), the interactive mode is opened. **josh** Will be using the following prompt `^-^ `.
+When **posh** is invoked with standard input connected to a terminal (determined by isatty(3), the interactive mode is opened. **posh** Will be using the following prompt `^-^ `.

 Example:
 ```
-$./josh
+$./posh
-^-^
+[posh]-$
 ```

-If a command line argument is invoked, **josh** will take that first argument as a file from which to read commands.
+If a command line argument is invoked, **posh** will take that first argument as a file from which to read commands.

 Example:
 ```
 $ cat text
 echo 'best school'
-$ ./josh text
+$ ./posh text
 'best school'
 $
 ```

 ### Environment

-Upon invocation, **josh** receives and copies the environment of the parent process in which it was executed.
+Upon invocation, **posh** receives and copies the environment of the parent process in which it was executed.
 This environment is an array of *name-value* strings describing variables in the format *NAME=VALUE*.
 A few key environmental variables are:

 #### HOME
 The home directory of the current user and the default directory argument for the **cd** builtin command.

 ```
-$ echo "echo $HOME" | ./josh
+$ echo "echo $HOME" | ./posh
 /home/vagrant
 ```